Hong Kong Nightlife Guide - Top 20 Bars, Clubs & Pub Crawls

 Carry a valid photo ID; the legal drinking age in Hong Kong is 18, and venues can refuse service to anyone younger.
 For entry, show which form of ID you have, such as a passport or Hong Kong ID card, to avoid delays near the harbor.

 Before heading out, check venue faqs for door policies, age checks, and dress code.
-In cosy bars around Lan Kwai Fong and SoHo, smart casual works well, while some signature clubs demand a more polished look to enter during peak nights.
+In cosy bars around Lan Kwai Fong and SoHo, smart casual works well, while some clubs demand a more polished look to enter during peak nights.
+Don't be that tourist in flip-flops getting turned away.

 Practice respectful nightlife etiquette: keep your voice at a comfortable level, never leave drinks unattended, and be prepared for spilling by alerting staff.
 If spilling occurs, request a replacement calmly to keep the energy friendly.